Why Your Customers Are Leaving and How To Retain Them

 Say thank you and go all the way with it.
 Thank you notes clubbed with a surprise gift work wonders something that 20dresses always does.
 Loyal customers need to be thanked personally once in awhile to make them feel wanted.
 Spend a little on them and they will return the favour.
 Some ecommerce websites manage to write handwritten notes.
 Dive into the good days, when you used to send handwritten personal letters.
 There is still nothing as personal and touching a handwritten note.
 And just like that, the psychological trigger is pulled, leaving users impressed and inculcates a sudden sense of loyalty towards you.

 Personalize your notifications to trigger excitement in the customer’s mind and would also make it easy to re-target.
 It has been successful in increasing loyal customers and boosting sales.
+See how you can retain your customers with web push notifications by building strong brand recall and loyalty amongst them.

 Mobile apps are another way to keep your customers in loop.
 Maximize mobile engagement as most of your users are on their mobile almost all the time.
 With rapid app downloads, it is evident that in app push is a great way to communicate to your audience.